A Critical Survey of Left Unionisms: McAlevey, Burns, Moody, Syndicalism, Permeationism, and Relationship-Based Organizing

 Unions and organizing are complex things with many parts, dimensions, and dynamics.
-Major theories of unionism each try to build a worldview that organizes how these concepts fit together in a coherent way and that advances a particular set of union practices.
+Major theories of unionism each build a worldview that fit these concepts together in a coherent way and that advance a particular set of union practices.
 The main theories on left union theory and strategy today include those of Jane McAlevey, Joe Burns, Kim Moody and Labor Notes, and reform caucus unionism.
 Other left unionisms, dominant at different points in US history but less prominent today, include syndicalism as practiced by the Industrial Workers of the World (IWW) and permeationism as practiced by Marxist-Leninist organizations.
-These theories are not static nor mutually exclusive, as they often overlap in important aspects, get mixed and matched in practice, and evolve over time.
+These theories are not static nor mutually exclusive, as they often overlap, get mixed and matched in practice, and evolve over time.

-Different unionisms will tend to weight the importance of the different aspects of unionism differently.
-Many unionisms tend to highlight one or two parts that are the most central, around which every other part is organized around to support and tie together.
-While each form of unionism is nuanced and complex, a useful way to survey the landscape of left unionisms is by showing what each one locates as its central concepts.
+Different unionisms will weigh the importance of the different aspects of unionism differently.
+A useful way to survey the landscape of left unionisms is by showing what each one locates as its central concepts.
 I briefly draw out some of the main features of these union theories as well as some of the critiques of them.

 New organizers often enter the labor movement through one or another of these forms of unionism.
 However, to have a robust movement where discussion of strategy is accessible and well-informed it’s important for unionists to be familiar with a broader range of union ideas that are prominent in the movement as a whole.

 This survey is written from two points of view.
-First, as a union history and theory nerd, I love reading all of the big labor ideas and thinkers out there, comparing their approaches, and assessing their usefulness and impact on the movement.
-Second, as a rank-and-file union member active in organizing at my workplace and who pays close attention to the political dynamics in my union and industry, I’ve seen each of the approaches described below studied, invoked, applied, and critiqued among the members, staff, and leadership of my union.
+First, at a theoretical level I love reading all of the big labor ideas and thinkers, comparing their approaches, and assessing their usefulness and impact on the movement.
+Second, practically as a rank-and-file worker active in organizing at my workplace and who pays close attention to the political dynamics in my union and industry, I’ve seen each of the approaches described below studied, invoked, applied, and critiqued among the members, staff, and leadership of my union.
+The account given here is thus admittedly subjective, but I aim to give an even-handed overview of each type of unionism that has the benefit of helping us see the wider landscape of the left union movement.

-Lastly, within this landscape, I want to situate a different theory of unionism, one I’ve been developing on this blog that I call “relationship-based organizing.”
+Lastly, within this landscape I want to situate a different theory of unionism, one I’ve been developing on this blog that I call “relationship-based organizing.”
 I end by showing how it compares and contrasts with these other union theories.

 Jane McAlevey, Technical Organizing Prowess, and the Super-Majority Strike

 Her idea of the “structure test” is a key part of this approach.
-A structure test is any union action that workers can take which brings them into the campaign and also “tests” the strength of the union by revealing what proportion of the total rank-and-file participate in such an action of a certain level of intensity.
+A structure test is any union action that workers take which brings them into the campaign and also “tests” the strength of the union (aka, the structure) by revealing what proportion of the total rank-and-file participate in such an action of a certain level of intensity.
 Structure tests are linked together in a series, from less intensity to more intensity, until a super-majority of union members are prepared to go on strike together.

 McAlevey puts her own spin on a lot of traditional union organizing techniques, such as mapping who in the industry and the community has decisive power over labor disputes, identifying leaders among the workers and recruiting them into the campaign, systematically charting social relations and union involvement in the workplace, and applying organizing conversations to build member engagement and support.
-The attention to detail and breadth of practices she coheres into her overall strategy is impressive and holistic.
+The attention to detail and breadth of practices she coheres into her overall strategy is holistic and impressive.
 McAlevey’s approach centers on using this sophisticated toolbox of organizing techniques to string together escalating structure tests towards the super-majority strike.

 Despite her popularity, McAlevey is a polarizing figure within the labor movement, especially on the left.
 She situates herself within the tradition of big strikes going back to the insurgent worker movement inside the Congress of Industrial Organizations (CIO) in the 1930s, but others disagree with her reading of this history.
 Socialist ideas and organizations played an outsized role in the big union battles of the 30s, but McAlevey tends to severely downplay the role of explicitly leftist ideas and organization within labor movement messaging and strategy.
 The kind of political education she advocates doing in unions hues close to social democratic rhetoric about the public benefits of strong unions, their necessity in constraining wealth inequality, the right of workers to good wages and benefits, and the role of active unions in sustaining robust civic discourse and public institutions.
 While these are good things and she justifies this messaging for its practical use in union struggles, severing union politics from any deeper anti-capitalist analysis and commitments contrasts sharply with the other kinds of unionism discussed below.

-For example, rather than using a union petition as a way to start a conversation with a rank-and-file member and build a deeper understanding of workplace grievances and power dynamics, petition-gatherers just race around a workplace collecting signatures in order to hit their structure test targets.
+For example, rather than using a union petition to start a conversation with a rank-and-file member and build a deeper understanding of workplace grievances and power dynamics, petition-gatherers just race around a workplace collecting signatures in order to hit their structure test targets.
 Wearing union t-shirts can become a frustrating exercise in futility when it never seems to be connected to the issues that workers care about.
 The metric becomes the goal (e.g., 90% of workers wore their shirt) instead of a tool for advancing the real goal of solving workplace problems.
 It’s the union organizing equivalent of teaching to the test instead of teaching to advance understanding.

 Is it McAlevey’s fault that her methods get warped in such ways?
 Not entirely.
 I get the impression that she uses these techniques in a more substantive way than many of her followers and imitators do.
-Nonetheless, basing a whole union methodology on such metrics while while discounting a deeper class analysis I think predisposes unionists to apply these techniques in such a superficial fashion.
+Nonetheless, basing a whole union methodology on such metrics while discounting a deeper class analysis I think predisposes unionists to apply these techniques in such a superficial fashion.

-One issue I have is with how McAlevey’s nearly totalizing focus on big strikes necessarily diverts attention away from the smaller fights that happen in workplaces between workers and supervisors.
+One issue I have is how McAlevey’s nearly totalizing focus on big strikes necessarily diverts attention away from the smaller fights that happen in workplaces between workers and supervisors.
 Just as much as the “big” issues like wages and benefits impact worker quality of life is the plethora of “small” issues that plague workplaces, whether it’s an abusive boss or excessive workplace meetings or capriciously shifting annual budgets.
 These are often issues that aren’t negotiated over in collective bargaining agreements that are the subject of big strikes or they happen between contract cycles when big strikes aren’t legally available.
 While McAlevey doesn’t entirely ignore such smaller kinds of actions, her writing and talks make clear that they are of secondary concern to the kind of big strikes that she focuses on.

 Rather than have structure tests as the building blocks towards big actions like strikes, I think smaller grievance actions are better as starting points and stepping stones.
 Wearing a shirt or going to a rally usually does little to put direct pressure on a target, and these kinds of structure tests often feel performative in a hollow way to members.
 The sole purpose of these structure tests is to build support and gauge strength that only later gets cashed out in a big strike.

-With these disagreements in mind, there’s much to learn from McAlevey.
+With these disagreements in mind, there’s still much to learn from McAlevey.
 Being familiar with her ideas also enables workers to critically relate to how these widespread methods are being discussed and deployed in their unions.

 Joe Burns, Class Struggle Unionism, and the Big Demands

-Like for McAlevey, for Burns the strike is the essential tool of unions and one he argues needs to be reclaimed for the labor movement to regain power.
+Like McAlevey, for Burns the strike is the essential tool of unions and one he argues needs to be reclaimed for the labor movement to regain power.
 Whereas McAlevey develops a model of unionism based on technical organizing proficiency and a toolbox of methods and tactics that advances towards big strikes, Burns is less interested in union organizing technique as the way to build a more militant and powerful labor movement.
 In an interview he said, “I hate that Jane McAlevey stuff.
 [Building for a strike is] not a linear process, I tell people.
 It’s like something’s in the air… It’s not because we have someone going department by department talking to people.”

 The way unions can do this is by advancing broad demands rooted explicitly in class struggle concepts that agitate and energize workers and push whole workplaces towards the breaking point of striking for better conditions and wages.
 In his words, “Demands coming from the bargaining table, it’s really the class struggle which is what’s propelling it forward… Once you start talking about striking and you put out your demands, things crystallize and within the workforce, labor and management divide from each other.
 Workers start talking to each other and it catches on like a wildfire and that’s how we get 97% strike votes.”
 For Burns, the central concept and most important weapon of workers is the clarion call of such class struggle demands that mobilizes workers en masse towards strikes.

-Where Burns can be a little short on the details is in really advocating a particular strain of class struggle or fleshing out what that means more specifically in practice.
+Where Burns can be a little short on the details is in advocating a particular strain of class struggle or fleshing out what that means more specifically in practice.
 Merely calling for more class struggle and sharper demands in our unionism is a good place to start, but by itself that does little to distinguish between the many existing and often competing schools of thought on the left about how to do that.
-For example, most of the momentous strikes of the 1930s and 40s were either directly led or deeply influenced by specific ideological organizations such as the Communist Party or various Trotskyist groups, and the IWW’s syndicalism was often a leading school of thought in the militant unionism of the 1910s and 20s.
-Each of these old-school radical unionisms had contrasting ways of theorizing and approaching union questions.
+For example, most of the momentous strikes of the 1930s and 40s were either directly led or deeply influenced by specific ideological organizations such as the Communist Party or various Trotskyist groups, and the IWW’s syndicalism was a leading school of thought in the militant unionism of the 1910s and 20s.
+Each of these old-school radical unionisms had contrasting ways of addressing key union questions.
 While unionists today hardly have to choose one side over the other in an overly simplistic way, neither is it helpful to gloss over these differences as unimportant.

-While I don’t entirely share Burns’ disdain for the organizing techniques of McAlevey and Labor Notes, I agree that these techniques can be overemphasized to the exclusion of a focus on the bigger picture.
+Though I don’t entirely share Burns’ disdain for the organizing techniques of McAlevey and Labor Notes, I agree that these techniques can be overemphasized to the exclusion of a focus on the bigger picture.
 Refocusing our attention on anticapitalist class struggle is an incredibly important and necessary if, in my opinion, insufficient solution to the problems of the labor movement today.

 Kim Moody, Labor Notes, and the Rank-and-File Strategy

 While never achieving the raw book sale numbers of McAlevey or Burns, Kim Moody is somewhat of an elder statesman of the left union movement and has been writing books on the topic since the 1970s.
-His ideas on unionism that he calls the “rank-and-file strategy” (RFS), introduced in a lengthy pamphlet of the same name in 2000, is probably the most widely debated form of left unionism in the US today and is a constant reference point for competing visions of unionism within the largest left organization in the US, the Democratic Socialists of America.
+His ideas on unionism that he calls the “rank-and-file strategy” (RFS), introduced in a lengthy pamphlet of the same name in 2000, is probably the most widely debated form of left unionism in the US today.
+The RFS is a constant reference point for competing visions of unionism within the largest left organization in the US, the Democratic Socialists of America.
 Moody’s central idea is that we need more socialism in the labor movement, and the RFS is how we achieve that.

-While I can’t begin to scratch the surface of the lengthy debates around the RFS today, we should understand its basic tenets.
+While I can’t begin to scratch the surface of the lengthy debates around the RFS, we should understand its basic tenets.
 First, the RFS is explicitly a strategy for how socialists should participate in the labor movement.
 As the name suggests, the strategy advocates socialists building a presence among the rank-and-file of unions, developing widespread worker class consciousness, and playing a leading role in carrying out worker actions against employers.

 Second, Moody identifies union bureaucracy as one of the primary fetters that has been holding the union movement back.
 The bureaucracy itself will have to be a target of pressure from the rank-and-file alongside employers.
 So instead of merely capturing higher leadership positions, the RFS seeks to stay rooted in the rank-and-file membership.
 Moody is, like Burns, uneasy about union staff playing too large a role in unions for fear of worker voices being eclipsed, but, like Burns, Moody still sees an important supplemental role for staff in supporting socialist organizing.